Blue Wood Jet Set 45 Turn Around

 JSR-45-5: Don Robertson – “Yesterday’s Rain” / “California”.
 Executive Producer Doug McGuire, Produced by Tom Lubin

-Don Robertson also had the only album on Jet Set, titled Yesterday’s Rain.
+Don Robertson also had the only album on Jet Set, titled Yesterday’s Rain, which has cover art by Daryl Dane, who also did the Santa Monica Fairgrounds poster at top.

 Jet Set was located at 4296-A Modoc Road, Santa Barbara.